SecretX33/sc-cfg/README.md

 ## Usage

 Using SC-CFG is as simple as annotating your config class with `@Configuration`.
+Both public and private fields are supported.

 ```java
 import com.github.secretx33.sccfg.api.annotation.Configuration;